GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Added support for the "Multi-Field Directives" custom feature

 _This is a custom feature (i.e. not present in the GraphQL spec) offered by Gato GraphQL._

+_The following is a short description of the feature.
+Please check the [Multi-Field Directives module documentation](https://github.com/leoloso/PoP/blob/1b45258688b5909b06c4662ca8c7c13da79ef976/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/multifield-directives/en.md) for a more thorough description._

 This feature allows directives to be applied to multiple fields, instead of only one.
 When enabled, an argument `affectAdditionalFieldsUnderPos` is added to all directives, to indicate the relative positions of the additional fields on which to apply the directive.